 PLEASE bear in mind these important things when planning your hike:

 - Bring a full water bottle.
 There are spots to refill your bottle, but if you don’t bring it you will suffer.
 It gets very hot here in the summer and you will sweat heavily while climbing the hills, even in winter.

 - Use plenty of sunscreen.
 There’s very little shade in the park and the sun here is strong.

 - Wear appropriate, comfortable shoes.
 You don’t necessarily need to use proper hiking boots – good quality sports shoes will do – but don’t even think about rocking the flip-flops.

 - Don’t leave the designated trails.
 Rattlesnakes abound in Griffith Park and visitors tramping across the parkland damage the environment for the animals and plants that live there.

 - Take everything you brought back with you – in other words don’t litter!

 - Please don’t start a fire!

-Every time I hike in Griffith Park I come across dehydrated, lost, sunburnt tourists, who really aren’t having a great time anymore, so use this guide to ensure that it’s not you.
+Almost every time I go hiking in Griffith Park I come across dehydrated, lost and sunburnt tourists, who really aren’t having a great time anymore – please use this guide to ensure that doesn’t happen to you.